-- 1. Unplug microwave oven or disconnect power. - 2.
-To remove grease filters, pull filter latch downward.
+1. Unplug microwave oven or disconnect power.

+To remove grease filters, slide each filter to the side.
+Pull filters downward and push to the other side.
 The filter will drop out.

-3. Soak grease filters in hot water and a mild detergent.
+- 3. Soak grease filters in hot water and a mild detergent.
 Scrub and swish to remove embedded dirt and grease.
 Rinse well and shake to dry.
 Do not clean filters with ammonia, corrosive cleaning agents, such as lye-based oven cleaners, or place them in a dishwasher.
-The filters will turn black or become damaged.

-4. To replace grease filters, slide filter in the frame slot on back side of the opening.
-Push filter upward and lock into place.
+The filters will turn black or become damaged. - 4.
+To replace grease filters, slide filter in the frame slot on one side of the opening.
+Push filter upward and push to the other side to lock into place.

-Plug in microwave oven or reconnect power.
+5. Plug in microwave oven or reconnect power.

 NOTE: Do not operate the hood without the grease filters in place.

-- Charcoal filters (Part No. 5304488379) - 1.
-Unplug microwave oven or disconnect power. - 2.
-Open the microwave door and remove the two vent mounting screws located on top of the microwave using a #1 Phillips screwdriver.
+Charcoal filters (Part No. 5304488379)

+1. Unplug microwave oven or disconnect power.

-- 3. Slide the vent left and tip forward.
-Lift out to remove. - 4.
-Install the charcoal filter.
-Lay the filter on the back of the grille with the black mesh face upper.
+3. Slide the vent left and tip forward.
+Lift out to remove.

 5. Reinstall the vent by sliding the bottom of the vent into place.
 Push the vent top into position and slide right into place.
-Replace the two vent mounting screws located on top of the microwave using a #1Phillips screwdriver.
+Replace the two vent mounting screws located on top of the microwave using a #1 Phillips screwdriver.

-6. Close the microwave door.
+Close the microwave door.
 Plug in microwave oven or reconnect power.